fistoook/BulldAndCows/README.md

 🐂🐄 Bulls and Cows Game

-This is a Python implementation of the classic Bulls and Cows logic game. single player vs. AI🤖 two-player vs. your friend👥
+This is my Python implementation of the classic Bulls and Cows logic game. single player vs. AI🤖 two-player vs. your friend👥